uspki/policies/certificate-policy.md

 ## 4.1 Certificate Application

 ### 4.1.1 Who can submit a certificate application
-In accordance with Section 5.5.2, all CAs SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
-All CA SHALL use this information to identify subsequent suspicious certificate requests.
+In accordance with Section 5.5.2, all CAs shall maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
+All CA shall use this information to identify subsequent suspicious certificate requests.

 For the Root and Subordinate CAs:
 - An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.